facebook/react/README.md

 ### [Contributing Guide](https://legacy.reactjs.org/docs/how-to-contribute.html)

-Read our [contributing guide](https://legacy.reactjs.org/docs/how-to-contribute.html) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React.
+Read our [contributing guide](https://legacy.reactjs.org/docs/how-to-contribute.html) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes to React.

 ### Good First Issues

-To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/facebook/react/labels/good%20first%20issue) that contain bugs that have a relatively limited scope.
+To help you get your feet wet and get familiar with our contribution process, we have a list of [good first issues](https://github.com/facebook/react/labels/good%20first%20issue) that contain bugs with a relatively limited scope.
 This is a great place to get started.

 ### License